 By Ride-Share App

 For anywhere that Tarc doesn’t go, take a Lyft!
 (Or Uber, I guess, but personally I think they’re an awful, irresponsible company that treats their employees terribly.
 Still, up to you).
-We had no problem finding a Lyft at 2am when we arrived in the airport to take us the 10 minutes to our AirBnB in Old Louisville.
+We had no problem finding a Lyft at 2am when we arrived in the airport to take us the 10 minutes to our favorite vacation rental in Old Louisville.
 No car needed!

 Louisville’s got a brand new Bike Share system called LouVelo!
 There are stops all over Louisville’s downtown area, which is – conveniently – mostly flat and covered in bike lanes, too.
 Grab a bike, go for a ride, and drop it off again.
 It’s easy, cheap, great exercise, too!